fieldtrip/website/example/glm_timeseries.md

     sel = ismember({event.value}, trigAUD);
     sampleAUD = [event(sel).sample];

-There are 400 visual stimuli and 400 auditory simuli.
+There are 400 visual stimuli and 400 auditory stimuli.
 We can plot the time of each stimulus by converting the sample numbers into seconds.

     figure
     hold on